 - Activities that threaten national security and public order,

-- Activities that has harmful effects on public health, environment and Bhutanese morals and culture,
+- Activities that have harmful effects on public health, environment and Bhutanese morals and culture,

 - Production of hazardous chemicals,